Common Closing Mistakes Home Sellers Should Avoid in Central Florida

 Title companies need exact payoff figures for mortgages, HELOCs, and any liens.
 Delays happen when sellers provide outdated or partial information.

 Fix: Request official payoff statements early and forward them to the title company immediately.
+Also provide the title company with all contacts to current mortgage lenders so that they may be able to contact directly.

 Letting Homeowner’s Insurance or Utilities Lapse Early

 Some sellers cancel insurance or utilities before the deal closes, assuming it won’t matter.
 It does.
 If something happens to the property before recording, the liability falls on you.
+You don't want that, trust me.

 Forgetting HOA Requirements